OPEN-NEXT/OKH-LOSH/README.md

 ### RDF2WB

-- the importer to push the ontology from any git-based instance to any Wikibase instance; necessary to set up the LOSH system \
+- the importer to push the ontology from any git-based project to RDF; necessary to set up the LOSH system: \
   <https://github.com/hoijui/LOSH-tools> (by hoijui, IPK)

 ## Want to contribute?